Health Sciences Admissions

 - You must be able to attend class on the Takoma Park/Silver Spring Campus.
 Montgomery College health sciences programs listed on this page are available ONLY at the Takoma Park/Silver Spring Campus.

 - You must have the minimum requirement and a minimum GPA of 2.5 for consideration.
 This GPA is based on your most recent 24 college credits earned.
 If you are a recent high school graduate with fewer than 24 college level credits, high school records will be included in this calculation.
 Official transcripts are required.

 - For Programs Requiring the TEAS test: GPA will be used for eligibility purposes only.
 You must complete the TEAS test and attach scores to this application.
 You must meet the minimum Adjusted Individual Scores or above in the subjects listed for your program of choice.
 Students may only take the test twice during a 12-month period.
 The most recent score will be used.
 The Adjusted Individual Total Score will be used to rank eligible students.

 - Health Sciences admissions will be based on courses completed and grades earned through the prior fall semester only.
 Spring admission (nursing only) will be based on courses completed through the prior spring semester only.
-(Example: If applying for fall 2018 (March 1 deadline) courses completed by fall 2017 will be used; if applying for spring 2019 (August 1 deadline), courses completed by the end of spring 2018 will be used).
+(Example: If applying for fall 2021 (March 1 deadline) courses completed by fall 2020 will be used; if applying for spring 2022 (August 1 deadline), courses completed by the end of spring 2021will be used).

-- Eligible students who are selected for admissions into each Health Science program will be notified by certified mail.
+- Eligible students who are selected for admissions into each Health Science program will be notified by email.
 Complete program acceptance will be dependent upon satisfactory criminal background checks and drug test results for clinical rotation placements.